CS FMP 200 - Car radio AEG - Free user manual and instructions

 Some broadcasting stations change their program from normal broadcasting to regional

 broadcasting for a certain time period.
 When region is on, the current listening program remains unchanged.
-When region is off, it allows the reception moves to the regional station.
+When region is off, it allows the reception to move to the regional station.

 - Using PTY to Select Program PTY button (1) is operated as follows: